hel-sidoruk/codewars-clone-server/README.md

 **Registration**
 ----
 Registrate new user.
-If user already in database or registered on Codewars returns an error.
+If the user already exists in database returns an error.
+If you pass the same username as registered on Codewars, loads your profile data.

 <details>